-Designed to give the student fundamental knowledge of movement necessary for performing in musical theatre dance.
+Either semester 1 hour Designed to give the student fundamental knowledge of movement necessary for performing in musical theatre dance.
 Intermediate techniques in ballet, tap, jazz, and ballroom dancing as applied to choreography for musical theatre will be presented.
-Prerequisite: EHS 215-A or equivalent skill level.

 EHS 217-A MEN'S SELF-DEFENSE